 #4: Use reports to highlight incorrect rostering and attendance

-Reports produced by rostering tools are able to keep management on top of things, and can highlight incorrect rostering and attendance with regards to the number and grades of personnel who are scheduled at a site, as well as projected and actual wage costs, overtime, non-productive time, site profitability, and so on.
+Reports produced by rostering tools can keep management on top of things.
+They can highlight incorrect rostering and attendance with regards to the number and grades of personnel scheduled at a site, as well as projected and actual wage costs, overtime, non-productive time, site profitability, and so on.

-When management monitors scheduling with a “lessons learned” focus, they will find ways to improve rostering and therefore cut down on unnecessary costs.
+When management monitors scheduling with a “lessons learned” focus, they will find ways to improve rostering and cut unnecessary costs.

 #5: Track time to the minute instead of rounding off

-If employees manage their own timesheets, how do you know how much time is being rounded up?
-Rounding up to the closest 15 minute mark can mean overpaying for labour, plus a loss in productivity, and overtime pay costs will be higher.
+If employees manage their timesheets, how do you know how much time is being rounded up?
+Rounding up to the closest 15-minute mark can mean overpaying for labour, plus a loss in productivity, and overtime pay costs will be higher.

-Rounding up also promotes poor time keeping habits of arriving late, and leaving early and taking slightly longer breaks.
-It is best to remove the rounding up rule or even better, implement an automated overtime clock solution that records time to the minute and leaves no room for human justification or error.
+Rounding up also promotes poor time-keeping habits of arriving late, leaving early and taking slightly longer breaks.
+It is best to remove the rounding up rule or implement an automated overtime clock solution that records time to the minute and leaves no room for human justification or error.